40 most popular programming languages 2023: When and how to use them - Part 1

 16. Delphi/Object Pascal

-Delphi is a compiler and Integrated Developer Environment (IDE) for the Object Pascal language.
-Object Pascal is an object-oriented derivative of Pascal, which was developed in the late 1960s.
+Delphi is a programming language and Integrated Developer Environment (IDE) for the Object Pascal language.
+Modern Object Pascal is an object-oriented, multi-paradigm derivative of procedurally oriented Pascal.
+Pascal was originally intended as a teaching tool, appeared in 1970.

-This remains on the TIOBE list because there’s a lot of software out there written in Object Pascal with Delphi.
-However, Object Pascal is effectively a dead language, and new code isn’t being written.
-If you want to write software as a profession, Delphi and Object Pascal should not be a priority.
+This remains on the TIOBE list despite its age because there’s a lot of software out there written in Object Pascal with Delphi.
+New code is still being written in the language to this day.
+If you want to write software as a profession, Delphi and the Modern Object Pascal language is worth considering adding to your toolbelt.

 Pros

-• Some concepts, like OOP, are transferable to other languages
+- Concepts like OOP and structuring maintainable code are transferable to other languages

 Cons